col-in-coding/Snake-Game/README.md

 2. Loops, Functions, I/O
 - [x] The project demonstrates an understanding of C++ functions and control structures
-- [ ] The project reads data from a file and process the data, or the program writes data to a file
+- [x] The project reads data from a file and process the data, or the program writes data to a file
     * *main.cpp*
-- [ ] The project accepts user input and processes the input
+- [x] The project accepts user input and processes the input
+    * *main.cpp*

 3. Object Oriented Programming
 - [x] The project uses Object Oriented Programming techniques